-Here's the Best Deal We've Seen On Logitech's MX Master 2S Mouse
+Amazon's Running a Big Discount On One of Logitech's Best Mice

 Advertisement

-Amazon’s marked the 2S down to $80 today, a match for the best deal we’ve seen so far.
+Amazon’s marked the 2S down to $70 today, a price topped only by a one-day deal last year that brought it down to $60.